SherG/sherrieg/content/blog/venezuela-maracaibo/index.md

 I highly recommend this France 24 report on the Venezuela crisis.
 It provides a devastating glimpse into the staggering hardship faced by Venezuelans.

-The 15-minute reportfocuses on daily life around Lake Maracaibo, the largest lake in Latin America and, traditionally, the source of income (via fishing) for many.
+The 15-minute report focuses on daily life around Lake Maracaibo, the largest lake in Latin America and, traditionally, the source of income (via fishing) for many.

 I discovered the video years ago and have watched it multiple times.
 I was reminded of it recently when it resurfaced in my YouTube feed.